abondar24/BigDataDemo/HadoopDemo/HdfsDemo/README.md

 - Argument with demo name is in ().
 - Demo data is in Input data directory.
 - Copy File requires and additional argument - directory name on hadoop fs.
 Format hdfs://localhost/<user>/<path>/<file-name>
+- Inpunt files for demo 2-5 must be on hdfs.
+Copy them using Copy File demo.